-A brand-new opera from contemporary Australian composer Brett Dean triumphs at the 2017 Glyndebourne Festival!
+“New opera doesn’t often get to sound this good.”
+(The Guardian) The highlight of the 2017 Glyndebourne Festival was the incredible triumph of a brand-new opera from contemporary Australian composer Brett Dean!
 Based on the beloved Shakespearean play, Hamlet, the opera's all-star cast is headed up by tenor Allan Clayton as Hamlet and mezzo-soprano Sarah Connolly as Gertrude.
 They are joined by the Glyndebourne Chorus, and the London Philharmonic Orchestra under the direction of former Glyndebourne music director Vladimir Jurowski.

 “Glyndebourne’s latest commission is unmissable — this is the operatic event of the year.” —The Sunday Times